robertmrk/aiosfstream/docs/source/quickstart.rst

                 async for message in client:
                     # process message

-Besides :py:obj:`shelve` objects you can pass a lot of different kind of objects to the replay parameter, and you can configure different aspects of replay behavior as well.
+Besides :py:obj:`~shelve.Shelf` objects you can pass a lot of different kind of objects to the replay parameter, and you can configure different aspects of replay behavior as well.
 For a full description of replay configuration options check out the :ref:`replay_config` section.